 This is the third and final report of a series of NYSRC Resource Adequacy Working Group (RAWG) reports on applications of reliability metrics.
-Previous reports have defined the three metrics -- Loss of Load Expectation (LOLE), Loss of Load Hours (LOLH), and Expected Unserved Energy (EUE) -- provided a survey of entities using these metrics, provided metric results from recent ICS studies, and discussed the potential value of using all three metrics in IRM and resource adequacy applications.
+Previous reports have defined the three metrics -- Loss of Load Expectation (LOLE), Loss of Load Hours (LOLH), and Expected Unserved Energy (EUE)1 -- provided a survey of entries using these metrics, provided metric results from recent ICS studies, and discussed the value of using all three metrics in NYSRC and NYISO IRM and resource adequacy applications.
 The RAWG has also reviewed, along with NYISO staff, several ICS IRM studies results along with their associated metrics.

 This report further discusses the key finding in the earlier reports, that the use of multiple reliability risk metrics - LOLE, LOLH, and EUE - in New York Control Area (NYCA) resource adequacy assessments and IRM requirement studies would be of benefit.
 The report also introduces the use of risk profiles that provide "pictures" of loss of load events.
 Risk profiles communicate a clearer understanding of the reliability outcomes of alternate resource scenarios, including extreme weather event scenarios.
 Next, the report lists several applications for the use of the three metrics in NYSRC and NYISO studies, followed by a discussion of NYSRC's LOLE criterion.
 Finally, the report provides recommendations, including NYSRC reliability rule and policy changes to incorporate use of these metrics.
+Future RAWG initiatives will be incorporated into the Annual NYSRC Goal-Setting process.